QuantEcon/lecture-python-programming.myst/lectures/sympy.md

 #### Example: discrete random variable

-Here we use SymPy to compute the expectation of a discrete random variable.
+In the following example, we compute the expectation of a discrete random variable.

 Let's define a discrete random variable $X$ following a [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution):